elastisys/compliantkubernetes/docs/user-guide/self-managed-services/jupyterhub.md

       secretName: jupyter-secret
 ```

+1. The following resources are reused using *resourceDefaults later in this file
+2. The following containerSecurityConstraints are reused using *SCDefaults later in this file
+3. Block set to true will append a privileged initContainer using the iptables to block the sensitive metadata server at the provided ip.
+Privileged containers are not allowed in ck8s.
+4. "type: none" disables persistant storage for the user labs.
+Consolidate with platform administrator before enabling this feature. [for reference](https://github.com/jupyterhub/zero-to-jupyterhub-k8s/blob/1ebca266bed3e2f38332c5a9a3202f627cba3af0/jupyterhub/values.yaml#L383)

 ### Deploying JupyterHub

 To deploy simply use this command in combination with the modified values.yaml as provided above.